Study Finds Health Risks of Artificial Sweeteners

 For people using artificial sweeteners in their diets, there is not necessarily cause for alarm just yet, but as Dr Azad has said, “caution is warranted until the long-term health effects of artificial sweeteners are fully characterised.”

 This may be especially important to bear in mind if you are currently trying to lose weight, and you find that you are relying upon low-calorie or zero-calorie products that contain artificial sweeteners.
 Though sweeteners are recommended by the NHS as a substitute for natural sugars, it’s important to bear in mind that weight loss should incorporate a balanced, healthy diet and exercise.
 Switching to low or no-sugar versions of your favourite foods alone is unlikely to be effective.

 If you’re keen to lose some weight and get healthier, the best thing to do is adopt a realistic and manageable diet and exercise plan.
 One place to start is with your sugar intake; slowly reduce the amount you consume in your diet and start eating more fruit to satisfy sweet cravings.

 Eat plenty of vegetables and fibre-rich starchy foods such as jacket potatoes and brown rice, and cut back on red and processed meats.
 Source healthy protein from pulses, beans, fish, eggs and lean meats like chicken and turkey, and switch to lower fat dairy products.

 Exercise is also key – adults should try to do 150 minutes of moderate aerobic activity every week and strength exercises two days a week.

 Lastly, if you’re really struggling to lose weight, remember that certain prescription medicines can help.
-There is an online Weight Loss clinic option which may be suitable for you..
+There are online Weight Loss clinics, which may be suitable for you.